lopossumi/Rust-Vectors/README.md

 }
 ```

-With the VS Code plugin, you can run a single test by clicking the *Run test* link, which appears under ```#[test]```.
+With the VS Code Rust extension, you can run a single test by clicking the *Run test* link, which appears under ```#[test]```.
 There is also a handy extension called *Rust Test Explorer* ([swellaby.vscode-rust-test-adapter](https://marketplace.visualstudio.com/items?itemName=swellaby.vscode-rust-test-adapter)), which will show all tests in the side bar.

 > 💡 Note: You can write unit tests for private functions here, too!
 Some say that it is a bad practice, some don't.
 If you don't want to test your privates, simply don't do it.